-Diversified Medical Technologies
+Diversified Medical Technologies 6.00 credits

-Two-Year Program
+Two-Year Program Prerequisite: Junior standing; counselor approval

 This program introduces students to a variety of career opportunities in the medical field through inclassroom training and on-site experiences.
 This is the perfect pathway for students that are interested in any career in health care.
 Although the program would be helpful for those with aspirations of providing direct nursing care, its focus will be on preparing students for a wide range of available jobs in the medical field beyond being a doctor or nurse.
 For example: lab technician, radiology technician, medical assistant, respiratory therapy technician, etc.